 - Thereafter, click on the login button at the bottom side.

 - Now, go through the Linksys RE6400 setup steps given on the screen.

-But in case you don’t have much time to go through the steps again and again, immediately contact our experts at toll-free and make your extender up and running in no time.
+But in case you don’t have much time to go through the steps again and again, immediately contact our experts and make your extender up and running in no time.

 Using Site Survey on Linksys RE6400 Range Extender

 The Site Survey displays all the wireless networks within the range of the wireless range extender.
 Follow the instructions below to learn how to use the Site Survey feature of the RE6400 range extender: